ravindrajeet27/pyinstaller/README.rst

 - Compatible with many 3rd-party packages out-of-the-box.
 (All the required tricks to make external packages work are already integrated.)
-- Libraries like PyQt5, PyQt4, PySide, wxPython, matplotlib or Django are fully supported, without having to handle plugins or external data files manually.
+- Libraries like PyQt5, PyQt4, PySide, wxPython, matplotlib or Django are fully supported, without having to handle plugins or any external data files manually.
 - Works with code signing on OS X.
 - Bundles MS Visual C++ DLLs on Windows.